Ontario Highway 7

 Highway 7 was first designated in 1920 between Sarnia and Guelph and extended to Brampton the following year.
 Between 1927 and 1932, the highway was more than doubled in length as it was gradually extended eastward to Perth, where Highway 15 continued to Ottawa via Carleton Place.
 In the early 1960s, that section of Highway 15 was renumbered as Highway 7.
 In that same decade, the Conestoga Parkway through Kitchener and the Peterborough Bypass were constructed.
 During the 1970s and 1980s, many sections of Highway 7 were widened from the initial two lane cross-section to four or six lanes.
-Within part of York Region, the route was upgraded to a limited-access expressway in preparation for the construction of Highway 407.
+Within central York Region, where it would share a narrow corridor with the then-future Highway 407, the route was upgraded to a limited-access suburban arterial expressway in preparation for the construction of the latter route.

-Soon thereafter, that new tollway would act as justification for transferring the section of Highway 7 through the Greater Toronto Area (GTA) to regional governments.
-The sections became Peel Regional Road 107 Bovaird Drive West to Highway 410 and Queen Street East from east of 410 respectively) and York Regional Road 7.
+Soon thereafter, that new tollway would act as justification for transferring the section of Highway 7 through the GTA to regional governments – despite the fact that the western terminus of the 407 is at the junction of the Queen Elizabeth Way and Highway 403 in Burlington; too far south to provide any continuity with Highway 7, and also that the highway could have remained intact as a municipally-maintained connecting link as is typically the case where a through-highway traverses an urban area.
+The sections became Peel Regional Road 107 (following Bovaird Drive and Queen Street from west and east of Highway 410 respectively), and York Regional Road 7.
 In the west, the construction of Highway 402 between Sarnia and London provided an uninterrupted alternative to Highway 7, resulting in the transfer of the section west of Highway 4.
 A third transfer took place in Peterborough, briefly separating the route into three discontinuous segments, but has since been rectified by renumbering a section of Highway 7A.
 From 2007 to 2012, the section of Highway 7 between Carleton Place and Ottawa has been widened to a divided freeway.
 In addition, work is underway to extend the Conestoga Parkway to New Hamburg as well as to build a new freeway between Kitchener and Guelph.